hashicorp/vault/README.md

 }
 ```

-A more realistic example follows.
-In this case, the test should be run
+Here is a more realistic example.
+This test should be run with VAULT_BINARY pointing
-with VAULT_BINARY pointing at a local Linux amd64 vault binary on disk
+at a local Linux vault binary on disk that you wish to run inside the docker containers.
-that you wish to run inside the docker containers.
-If it's an Enterprise
+If it's an Enterprise binary, you'll also need to set VAULT_LICENSE_CI, or the
-binary, you'll also need to set VAULT_LICENSE.
-Optionally you can set
+DockerClusterOptions field VaultLicnese.

-COMMIT_SHA, which will be appended to the image name we build as a
+Optionally you can set COMMIT_SHA, which will be appended to the image name we
-debugging convenience.
+build as a debugging convenience.

 ```go
 func Test_Custom_Build_With_Docker(t *testing.T) {